TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 26/Job 26.6.md

 ---

-Sheol is naked before [God], And Abaddon hath no covering.
+Sheol is naked before God, and Abaddon has no covering.